 - Blurry or Faded Prints: Adjust contrast settings or clean the scanner glass.

-Many providers like fliponn provide on-demand repair services, ensuring minimal downtime when issues arise.
+Many providers like Fliponn offer reliable printer and photocopier services in Dubai, ensuring minimal downtime when issues arise.

 Tip: For large copy jobs, use the “collate” feature to organize pages automatically.